Say it’s you and your co-founders (or maybe just you). How do you go about hiring your first employees?

 No need to get fancy here. investing in a wiki or FAQ is likely overkill.
 A shared google doc or notion page is enough.
 It just has to be searchable.
 An #onboarding channel in slack is a good start, but it tends to be unorganized and hard to search. it’s a great rplace to ask and get info however.
 Try to normalize getting the info out of slack and into your doc. if you copy a url to a slack convo, normalize copying the contents of the conversation as well.

-The important thing is to not get too wrapped up in creating process.
+Don’t get too wrapped up in creating process.
 Your first few hires should be scrappy and mostly manual.
 Poor fits and toxicity are magnified.
-As you find the things that make sense and are ready to scale, invest in a recruiting team that is skilled enough to put the process together with the cooperation of your existing teams. starts messy and only evolves to repeatable and scalable by partnerships and iteration.
+Over time, you’ll find things that work and eventually will be ready to scale.
+Only then should you invest in a recruiting team that is skilled enough to put the process together with the cooperation of your existing teams.
+Recruiting should start messy and over time evolve to something repeatable and scalable by partnerships and iteration.